Q1. How do I file a form?

 Q4.
 How do I pay for a filing?

 A4.
-You can pay for a filing with a Visa, MasterCard, or American Express credit or debit card.
+You can pay for a filing with a Visa, MasterCard, American Express, or Discover credit or debit card.
 Prepaid accounts set up with our office are also accepted.

 For more information, see the payment FAQs.